 Stay connected with Pro Football Reference on social media!
 Bringing you stats, trivia, and more on all our channels daily.

-This project will select and identify the quintet of the franchise’s greatest running backs; the following regular season criteria will be examined: rushing yards, overall touchdowns, receptions, and awards while with the team.
-Secondly, if applicable, we will look at playoff numbers with the club, what stats they may have had in the League while not a member of the subject franchise, and any other circumstances or events that warrant consideration.
+The following regular-season criteria will be examined to select the quintet of the franchise’s greatest running backs: rushing yards, overall touchdowns, receptions, and awards while with the team.
+Secondly, if applicable, we will look at playoff numbers with the club, what stats they may have had in the league while not a member of the subject franchise, and any other circumstances or events warranting consideration.

 We're Social...for Statheads